 The Common Core State Standards (CCSS) have been adopted by 46 states and the District of Columbia as the benchmark for determining college and career readiness in English language arts/literacy and mathematics…these rigorous standards articulate high expectations for students in these content areas…but given the sophisticated use of language required by the standards, these changes also entail a reconceptualization of the way English language learners (ELLs) “apprentice” into these demanding disciplinary practices1 by simultaneously acquiring and developing language as well as acquiring disciplinary knowledge and skills.

 The English Language Proficiency Development (ELPD) Framework, hereafter referred to as the “Framework,” [the Common Core Standards for English Language Learners we talked about] envisions these not as separate and distinct activities, but as mutually enriching processes.
 Many states are on the cusp or have begun the process of developing or adapting their English Language Proficiency/English Language Development standards (referred to hereafter as ELP standards), and yet recognize the need to ensure their ELP standards will enable ELLs to meet the more rigorous academic content expectations now manifested in the CCSS and NGSS (from CCSSO’s “Framework for English Language Proficiency Development Standards Corresponding to the Common Core State Standards and the Next Generation Science Standards”).

-Have you heard about or seen first-hand, ELL teachers who are struggling to implement the Common Core Standards?
 Do ELL students, or traditional students for that matter, stand a chance of success in the Common Core Standards?
 Should there be Common Core Standards for English Language Learners, or a framework of some type to provide extra help?